The breed often changes colors throughout its life, with its puppy coat becoming lighter over the first few years of life, then darkening as he ages.

 To keep a Zuchon’s hormones, gut, and skin well-balanced, at A-Z Animals we believe Hill’s Science Diet Dry Dog Food, Adult Small & Mini Breeds, Sensitive Stomach & Skin Chicken Recipe is a great option.

-Here’s where you can find Hill’s for Adult Small and Mini Breeds, Sensitive Stomach and Skin on Chewy and Amazon.
+You can find Hill’s for Adult Small and Mini Breeds, Sensitive Stomach and Skin on Chewy and Amazon.

 - Formulated for small dog's microbiome for optimal digestive health